adityapaul04/learn-react-js/03_useState_hook_counter/counter/hooks.md

 Hooks are functions that let you use React state and lifecycle features from within functional components.
 They allow you to use state and other React features without writing a class.

+In simpler terms, in React, hooks are just special functions that let you do more things with your components, like remembering information or adding extra actions.
+They make it easier to write code that's easier to understand and reuse.
+So, instead of using class-based components with their own way of handling data and actions, hooks allow you to do all of that in a more straightforward and flexible way directly inside your functional components.

 ## Key Features of Hooks:

 - `useState`: Allows functional components to manage state.